-Beginning in the 2011-2012 academic year, the College of LSA Scholarship Program initiated a new service requirement for the incoming freshman class of scholarship recipients.
-Each four-year scholarship student in their freshman, sophomore, junior and senior year is now required to complete at least 40 hours of volunteer service over the course of the academic year (fall, winter, spring, and/or summer terms).
+Each four-year scholarship student in their freshman, sophomore, junior and senior year is required to complete at least 40 hours of volunteer service over the course of the academic year (fall, winter, spring, and/or summer terms).

-By adding this new requirement, the Scholarship Office hopes to help foster within its scholarship recipients a lasting dedication to social responsibility and citizenship.
+Through this requirement, the Scholarship Office hopes to help foster within its scholarship recipients a lasting dedication to social responsibility and citizenship.
 Students will not only have the opportunity to give back to others, but also have the chance to learn new skills while continuing to build upon existing ones.
 Through volunteering, the Scholarship Office hopes students will be exposed to new perspectives and different ways of thinking about issues within the community.